 Related articles: Barril beach guide

-Faro is the most popular location from which to explore the Rio Formosa Nature Park and there are numerous daily boat tours of the saltwater lagoons and waterways of the fragile ecosystem.
-Departing from Faro are ferries to the sandbar islands at the edge of the Rio Formosa Nature Park and include the fishing community of Ilha da Culatra or the completely deserted island of Ilha Deserta.
-A day trip to Faro is typically divided between exploring the city and the Rio Formosa (either tour or island visit).
+Faro is a popular location from which to explore the Parque Natural da Ria Formosa, and there are numerous daily boat tours of the saltwater lagoons of the fragile ecosystem.
+Also departing from Faro are ferries to the sandbar islands, and includes the fishing community on the Ilha da Culatra or the completely deserted island of Ilha Deserta.

 Related articles: Faro introduction - Day trip to Faro